-Stormwater management is a critical issue for the city of Philadelphia.
+Stormwater management is a critical issue for many cities with predominantly impervious land cover.
 Like many older cities, Philadelphia utilizes a combined sewer system.
 Most properties were designed to quickly remove water from the site, causing many of our local waterways to suffer from flash flooding on rainy days.
-We've all seen those days when the Schuylkill and Delaware Rivers are high and brownish from high volumes of stormwater which churn up stream sediments and sometimes overwhelm municipal treatment facilities.
+We've all seen those days when the our local creeks and streams are high and brownish from high volumes of stormwater which churn up stream sediments and sometimes overwhelm municipal treatment facilities.
 During periods of heavy rainfall, combined and separate sewers carrying a mixture of pollution and rainwater overflow into city waterways causing increased levels of non-point source pollution.
-The PWD is trying to reduce the impacts of this stormwater runoff pollution by changing hard surfaces (believe it or not that even includes hard turf grass), such as roadways, schools, homes and parking lots, so they can absorb, slowly filter, and cleanse naturally as much polluted rainwater as possible.
+A good way to reduce the impacts of this stormwater runoff pollution is by changing hard surfaces (believe it or not that even includes hard turf grass), such as roadways, schools, homes and parking lots, so they can absorb, slowly filter, and cleanse naturally as much polluted rainwater as possible.
 The goal is to have clean and reliable waterways not only for fishing and swimming but ultimately to protect the purity and affordability of our drinking water supply in a sustainable, long-term way.

 To combat this growing issue, the Philadelphia Water Department has developed Green City, Clean Waters, a 25-year plan to protect and enhance our watersheds by managing our stormwater with innovative green infrastructure.
-The plan dovetails into the larger citywide Greenworks Philadelphia sustainability plan to convert 500 acres of vacant or under-developed land in Philadelphia into accessible, "green" spaces with pervious surfaces by 2015.
+The plan has become a model for other cities.
+Find out what your community, water or wastewater department, or school is doing to manage stormwater in a sustainable way.